mehedi8430/lmsviber/README.md

-# Edutech Online
+# LMS Viber

-Edutech Online is a modern Learning Management System (LMS) built with **Next.js**.
+LMS Viber is a modern Learning Management System (LMS) built with **Next.js**.
 It provides an intuitive platform for educators to create, manage, and deliver courses while offering a seamless learning experience for students.
 This project is tailored for online education, featuring dashboards, course management, and advanced file handling capabilities.

 ---